 Methods

-To improve metabarcoding reliability and efficiency, we suggest creating a regional list of candidate species using digital collections gleaned from herbaria, survey work, and community science (Figure 1).
+To improve the reliability and efficiency of metabarcoding, we suggest creating a regional list of candidate species using digital collections gleaned from herbaria, survey work, and community science (Figure 1).
 This list can further be refined using species distribution models and temporal filtering to limit the impact of spatial and taxonomic biases in the species list and account for spatial variations in niche availability throughout the study area.
 The final list is then used to inform collection of plant samples to create a library and inform metabarcoding .
 We apply this methodological framework to the metabarcoding of corbiculae pollen loads of bumble bees and compare the accuracy of our metabarcoding approach both prior and after applying a spatial and temporal filtering to pollen identification conducted by experts and field observations.

 Figure 1.
 Simplified Conceptual Diagram of three approaches leading towards classification of sequencing results, and the number of species associated with them in our area.
 The upper three boxes indicate a common coarse approach, assuming one has a digitized Flora, which is not always the case.
 The center two boxes indicate the computational approach illustrated here.
 The final box indicates the use of the expert field data in the case study.
 The stem of the final applies to both Computational and Expert Survey results, and should be thought of as using time ala chromatography, in the post-classification process.